JJ/nodeo/README.md

 git clone git@github.com:JJ/nodeo.git
 ```

+which of course will get you the latest version, probably not in npm yet.

 If you want to generate documentation from the source, you will have to install
 it independently via `npm i -g docco`.
 It's been eliminated from the source due
 to its state of maintenance, which is poor.